thematicmathematics/MIST---Astro-Tool/README.md

 🎓 Citation
 This software has been developed for scientific research.
 If you use it in your studies, please cite it as follows:

 > Caliskan, S. C. (2026). *M.I.S.T: Minima Identification Search Tool*.
-MSc Thesis Project.
 GitHub Repository. https://github.com/thematicmathematics/MIST---Astro-Tool

 License
 This project is licensed under the MIT License - see the LICENSE file for details.